utahrobotics/utah-lunabotics-2026/mujoco-sim/README.md

 This option synchronizes the time step of the physics simulation to the HZ at which the copper pipeline runs, specified as ```rate_target_hz: 1000``` in the copperconfig, and ```pub static TARGET_HZ: usize = 1000;``` in sim.rs.

-Additionally, starting the simulation this way launches the code for the lunabot, and will eventually be connected to the simulation environment so that the wheels will move when commanded to by the ```motor_ctrl``` task, actuators will move when commanded to by the v3_pico task, and sensor inputs for lidars and imus will be simulated by using Mujoco's rangefinder and accelerometer sensors respectively.
+Additionally, starting the simulation this way launches the code for the lunabot, which is connected to the simulation environment so that the wheels will move when commanded to by the ```motor_ctrl``` task, actuators will move when commanded to by the v3_pico task, and sensor inputs for lidars and imus will be simulated by using Mujoco's rangefinder and accelerometer sensors respectively.

+*Currently only the motor_ctrl task is connected, no sensor inputs or actuators yet*

 * Run the simulation by calling ```make sim```, this command may re build the entire project because mujoco requires using a different linker.